Last Updated on

 RIP: Clemens Kalischer owned the Image Gallery, Stockbridge which was located next door to the Red Lion Inn.
 Holocaust survivor and world-famous photographer, Clemens Kalischer died in June 2018 at the age of 97.
 Kalischer left his German homeland in 1933 when his parents saw “the writing on the wall.”
 Norman Rockwell’s principal photographer, he was best known for his portraits of immigrants arriving in New York City from DP camps after the war.

-Things to Do In-Season in the Berkshires MA
+Things to Do In The Berkshires In Season

 EAT: In Great Barrington, Baba Louie’s Pizza is a standout.
 In fact, Baba Louie’s is so popular, there are other outposts, including one in Pittsfield.
 With funky inventive combos like the “Dirty Brutto” piled with roasted red potatoes and roasted garlic ($11.95 for 10 inch sourdough pie) you’ll probably have to contend with long lines any time of year.